LucasBielinski/Lucas-Bielinski-Beginning-Portfolio/README.md

 ## Description

-This project is a place to display my deployed work, for future employers to look at.
+This project is a place to display my deployed work for future employers to look at.
 I built this project to make it possible to access my work in one place.
 This makes it quick and easy for a future employer to review my work.
 I learned how to use more advanced CSS methods in this project.
 I also learned that CSS is an art, and something I must keep experimenting with.

 ## Installation